eebrian123tw93/GomokuAI/README.md

 # To run the project
 Clone or download the project, install [Maven](https://maven.apache.org/) thenimport the project to your IDE (we use IntelliJ)

-For those who just want to try it out, we provide a runnable jar with a trained ai brain for [direct download](https://drive.google.com/open?id=1Jzx80gVN1fevWRBfpSWQoXjT7uUt3YAG).
+# For those who just want to try it out
+We provide a runnable jar with a trained ai brain for [direct download](https://drive.google.com/open?id=1Jzx80gVN1fevWRBfpSWQoXjT7uUt3YAG).
 Instructions are provided in the .7z file.